The Benefits of Online Children’s Yoga Teacher Training

 The children will ultimately determine the current and direction, and it is our role to facilitate and not dominate.

-At the end of the day, remember to enjoy the dance of the class interaction as you flow in and out of their different energy levels, with a clear image of your own engagement style.
+At the end of the day, remember to enjoy the dance of the class interaction.
+Flow in and out of their different energy levels, with a clear image of your own engagement style.

 Have fun, be kind, be firm and be mindful.
 Managing a children’s yoga class can be a breeze!